betomukii/simple_shell/README.md

 Your shell can take a file as a command line argument The file contains all the commands that your shell should run before exiting The file should contain one command per line
-In this mode, the shell should not print a prompt and should not read from stdin Well done on completing this project!
-Let the world hear about this milestone achieved.
+In this mode, the shell should not print a prompt and should not read from stdin.